On this page:

 Do I need experience?

-No, Lenders will look at a number of factors.
+No, buy to let mortgage lenders will look at a number of factors.

 Can I get a Buy to Let mortgage as a first time buyer?